orris27/computer_science_notes/english/writing.md

     For instance, my friend used to study at classroom to prepare for physical exam for a long time without participating in recreational activities.
 Because of the lack of the exercise, he felt sick on the day of the exam, and thus failed to earn high score.
 However, if he took a break from normal routines and went on field trips to have a relax, he was bound to achieve high academic performance in the physical exams.
     ```

+5. follow one's interests
+    1. 联想: arouse one's interests, lack the motivation to, be willing to, devote much time and energy to, do sth. of his own free will, boost motivation

+6. encourage students' independence
+    1. 联想: the ability of reading independently, do sth. of their own free will, take the initiative to do, overly rely on teachers, passive learners

+7. teachers can choose books suited to students' levels and needs
+    1. 联想: teachers are professional and experienced, confident, improve learning effectiveness, books that are inappropriate for them to read, cannot understand the contents

+8. cooperation: think from different perspectives / develop team spirit
+    1. 联想: provide a reading list, exchange ideas, develop an in-depth reading material, brainstorm with each other, think from different perspectives, discuss with each other, develop team spirit, cooperate, be distracted by social media or computer games, everyone has his or her own strengths and weaknesses, share, socialize with people from diverse backgrounds

+9. develop an in-depth understanding of knowledge (和`acquire a wide range of knowledge beyond textbooks`比较,横纵)
+    1. 联想: be distracted by other courses, devote much time and energy, consolidate knowledge, achieve higher academic performance

 ### 联想
 1. go on a trip